- How to Find the Best Small Camping Trailers with Bathrooms - September 15, 2022

-Choosing the right RV for your cold-weather adventure makes all the difference.
+As a future RV owner choosing the right RV for your cold-weather adventure makes all the difference.
 Many manufacturers claim their rigs are suitable for four-season use, but it can be hard to sort through the rhetoric to know if you will truly be comfortable.

-Things to Consider for Cold Weather RVs
+Things to Consider for the Best Cold Weather RVs

 Insulation is a well-known and very important factor in cold-weather comfort.
 The right insulation will keep the warm air inside and the cold air outside, even in freezing temperatures when icy winds blow.

 Insulation is measured with an “R-value” that indicates how resistant a material is to conducting heat.
 In other words, the higher the R-value, the better the insulation is.

 There are three common types of insulation found in most RVs: fiberglass, rigid foam, and spray foam.
 Of these, fiberglass has the highest R-value, followed by rigid foam.
 Spray foam has the lowest R-value.